 Careers Vacancies PBS Autism Practitioner We are looking for Positive Behaviour Support (PBS) Autism Practitioners to support young people with severe autism to grow and develop, encouraging each individual to achieve their aspirations and lead fulfilling and purposeful lives.
-Express your interest in working with us Key information: Salary: £19,000 - £23,000 per annum Hours: Full time; 52 weeks a year Contract type: Permanent Job description: PBS Autism Practitioner job description Interested in this role?
-Express your interest in working with us ABOUT PRIOR'S COURT Prior's Court was set up by Founding Patron Dame Stephanie Shirley, whose vision of a centre of excellence for children with autism became reality with the opening of Prior's Court School in 1999.
-We have since grown to support around 80 young people with autism aged between 5-25 years with the opening of Prior's Court Young Adult Provision in 2011.
+Apply now Key information: Salary: £19,000 - £23,000 per annum depending on relevant qualifications, skills and experience Hours: Full time; 52 weeks a year Contract type: Permanent Job description: PBS Autism Practitioner job description Interested in this role?
+Apply now ABOUT PRIOR'S COURT Prior's Court was set up by Founding Patron Dame Stephanie Shirley, whose vision of a centre of excellence for children with autism became reality with the opening of Prior's Court School in 1999.
+We have since grown to support around 90 young people with autism aged between 5-25 years with the opening of Prior's Court Young Adult Provision in 2011.
 Since opening, our support team has grown from around 20 to 500 and we have built a reputation as a leading edge educational, vocational, and residential facility for young people with autism.
 Working with our young people can be challenging but extremely rewarding.
 Hear from our staff who are passionate about the difference they make.
 THE ROLE Everything that we achieve at Prior's Court is down to the commitment, dedication and specialised practice demonstrated by our incredible team of Autism Practitioners.
 In this exciting new role as a Positive Behaviour Support Autism Practitioner you will combine your interest in psychology and behaviour, with a passion for working with young people with autism, to have a daily impact and lead the life they deserve.
 You will work directly with the young people to provide care and support in order to meet their needs and develop their independence and life skills.
 You will also support and guide staff on a day to day basis, whilst working with young people, in the implementation of the PBS plans for each young person.
 You will be the main link between the house team and a PBS Lead, coordinating behaviour support planning and monitoring and incident analysis.
-The ideal candidate for the role will: Have an outgoing and enthusiastic personality with a commitment to succeed - Essential Have good verbal communication skills and an ability to influence others - Essential Have experience of working with young people with autism - Desirable Have experience of dealing with challenging behaviour - Desirable Have experience/knowledge in implementing behaviour support strategies - Desirable Have a psychology degree or a PBS DipHE or higher - Desirable We offer a comprehensive, free training programme including hands on experience working alongside experienced and senior team members.
+The ideal candidate for the role will: Have an outgoing and enthusiastic personality with a commitment to succeed Have good verbal communication skills and an ability to influence others Have experience of working with young people with autism Have experience of dealing with challenging behaviour Have experience/knowledge in implementing behaviour support strategies Have a psychology degree or a PBS DipHE or higher We offer a comprehensive, free training programme including hands on experience working alongside experienced and senior team members.
 We operate a rota based on a rolling pattern of early and late shifts throughout 52 weeks of the year, including weekends and public holidays.
 Our early shift starts at 7.00am and finishes at 3.45pm and our late shift starts at 3.15pm and finishes 10.00pm covering weekdays and weekends over 52 weeks.
-For more details, please see the PBS Autism Practitioner Job Description or contact us: 01635 245928 or [email protected].
+For more details, please see the PBS Autism Practitioner Job Description or contact us: 0161 237 8081 or [email protected].
 BENEFITS Our Autism Practitioners are the key to the progress and achievements of young people at Prior’s Court and we aim to make them feel valued and supported.
 Our thorough training and induction programme will ensure you have the support, skills and tools you need to deliver quality care for each young person.
 We will even support you to complete your HABC Level 3 Diploma for Residential Childcare (England) (RQF) if you are not yet qualified - a statutory requirement for a career in childcare.
 Many of our staff members become experts in supporting those with autism and have the opportunity to progress to more senior roles.
 Find out more about what a career at Prior's Court is like.
-Find out more about the benefits we offer, including accommodation and our relocation scheme available for eligible employees.
-HOW TO APPLY Read through the application documents below, then complete an expression of interest form.
+Find out more about the benefits we offer and the career pathways available within our teams.
+Learn more about working at Prior's Court including the benefits we offer, our beautiful working environment and more about how you can make a difference as part of the Prior's Court team: HOW TO APPLY Read through the application documents below, then complete an application form.
 Someone from the recruitment team will be in touch with you within 3 working days.
 You can read about our application process in detail here.
-Express your interest in working with us Application links: Job description Express your interest in working with us Policies: Recruitment policy Safeguarding statement Equal opportunities statement Recruitment of ex-offenders policy Documents to prove eligibility to work in the UK Job applicant privacy notice CONTACT t: 01635 245928 e: [email protected] All positions at the school are subject to a satisfactory Enhanced Disclosure and Barring Service check and references.
+Apply now Application links: Job description Apply now Policies: Recruitment policy Safeguarding statement Equal opportunities statement Recruitment of ex-offenders policy Documents to prove eligibility to work in the UK Job applicant privacy notice CONTACT t: 0161 237 8081 e: [email protected] All positions at the school are subject to a satisfactory Enhanced Disclosure and Barring Service check and references.
 Prior’s Court Foundation is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.